ElektraInitiative/libelektra/src/plugins/README.md

 ## Checker ##

-Copies meta data to keys:
+Copies metadata to keys:

 - [glob](glob/) using globbing techniques
 - [struct](struct/) using a defined structure (may also reject configuration not conforming to that structure)
-- [spec](spec/) copies metadata from spec namespace Plugins that check if values are valid based on meta data (typically copied by another plugin just before):
+- [spec](spec/) copies metadata from spec namespace Plugins that check if values are valid based on metadata (typically copied by another plugin just before):

 ### Value Validation ###